 - Make every sentence count.
 Today’s reader has a short attention span.
 Feed your reader content they can actually digest by using short sentences.
 Find a way to break up long sentences into two or three complete sentences.
 Remember: your reader can stop reading at any time – give them a reason to keep reading.

 - Know your word count.
-Editors give writers word counts for a reason, often for spacicial reasons.
+Editors give writers word counts for a reason, often due to spatial constraints.
 If your editor asks you to keep your article to 650 words it is because that is all that fits on that page.
 If you submit an article that is longer, your editor will take the liberty to trim your article to make it fit the word count originally assigned.

 - Revise often.
 No matter how experienced you are, your first draft is never good enough to publish.
 Write, walk away, revise, and repeat.